ZhangRan8/ZhangRan8/README.md

 🔭 I work at SSW as an Associate Software Developer.

+🌱 I’m currently working on SSW FireBootCamp.

+💬 Ask me about electrical engineering, optimization in math and electricity markets.

+😄 Pronouns: She/her

-📫 How to reach me: @ZhangRan8
+📫 How to reach me: LorraineZhang@ssw.com.au

 ⚡ Fun fact: I'm keen on reading different kinds of books.
 Now I'm reading a book about forest microbiology.